IBM/monitor-ibm-cloud-pak-with-watson-openscale/README.md

 ![Deploy OpenScale](doc/source/images/aios-deploy-service.png)

-OpenScale will begin with the *Insights Dashboard*.
-This can contain tiles for many configured monitors.

-* Click on the left-hand menu icon for `Insights`, make sure that you are on the `Model monitors` tab, and then choose the tile for the `GermanCreditRiskModelICP` model (or the 3-dot menu on the tile and then `View Details`:
+* When the dashboard loads, Click on the 'Model Monitors'  tab and you will see the one deployment you configured in the previous section.

 ![OpenScale Insight Dashboard Tile Open](doc/source/images/OpenScaleInsightDashTileOpen.png)

+Do not worry if the name you see does not match exactly with the screenshot.
+The deployment name you see will correspond to the variable used in the Jupyter notebook

 You will see the triangle with `!` under `Fairness` -> `Sex`.
 This indicates that there has been an alert for the `Fairness` monitor.
 Alerts are configurable, based on thresholds for fairness outcomes which can be set and altered as desired.

 * By moving your mouse pointer over the graph, you can see the values change, and which contains bias.
-Click one spot to veiw the details.
+Click one spot to view the details.
 Later, we'll click `Configure Monitors` to get a Fairness endpoint:

 ![OpenScale Fairness Monitor](doc/source/images/OpenScaleFairnessMonitor.png)